Education

 What are Meibomian Glands?

-Learn more about Meibomian Glands – these small glands in the upper and lower lids secrete oils onto the ocular surface.
-This oil has two main functions: 1) lubricate the eye and 2) prevent the aqueous component of the tear from evaporating away.
+Learn more about the Meibomian glands—tiny glands in the upper and lower eyelids that release oils onto the eye’s surface.
+These oils serve two key purposes: lubricating the eye and preventing the watery layer of tears from evaporating.

 Punctal Plugs